eps696/SD/README.md

 <p align='center'><img src='_in/something.jpg' /></p>

 This is yet another Stable Diffusion compilation, aimed to be functional, clean & compact enough for various experiments.
 There's no GUI here, as the target audience are creative coders rather than post-Photoshop users.
 For the latter one may check [InvokeAI] or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as a convenient production tool, or [Deforum] for precisely controlled animations.

 The code is based on the [CompVis] and [Stability AI] libraries and heavily borrows from [this repo](https://github.com/AmericanPresidentJimmyCarter/stable-diffusion), with occasional additions from [InvokeAI] and [Deforum], as well as the others mentioned below.
 The following codebases are partially included here (to ensure compatibility and the ease of setup): [k-diffusion](https://github.com/crowsonkb/k-diffusion), [Taming Transformers](https://github.com/CompVis/taming-transformers), [OpenCLIP], [CLIPseg].
+*There is also a [similar repo](https://github.com/eps696/SD), based on the [diffusers] library, which is more logical and up-to-date.*

 Current functions:
 * Text to image